 Frequently Asked Questions

-Sometimes parents contact the center with questions about how to get their son or daughter into counseling.
+Sometimes parents/guardians contact the center with questions about how to get their student into counseling.
 It is important to note that counseling works best when it is a voluntary process.
-As such, the counseling staff does not generally contact students to make the initial appointment, out of the blue, unless there is an imminent safety concern.
-Parents will be coached on how to communicate directly with their son/daughters about seeking counseling services.
+As such, the counseling staff does not generally contact students to make the initial appointment unless there is an imminent safety concern.
+Parents/guardians will be coached on how to communicate directly with their student about seeking counseling services.

 There are no charges for visits to the Counseling Center.
 Students may utilize the center for free short-term counseling services.
-In the event that longer term therapy is requested or recommended, your son or daughter will be referred to a treatment provider in the community where he/she will be able to use their health insurance benefits.
+In the event that longer term therapy is requested or recommended, the student will be referred to a treatment provider in the community where they will be able to use their health insurance benefits.

 Some issues students bring to the Counseling Center warrant more time and attention than the Counseling Center can offer.
 In addition, at busier times of the school year when students may not be able to be seen for weekly sessions, referrals for private practice will enable students to have consistent therapy with less wait, facilitating optimal care and attention to students’ concerns.
 In such cases, when students need a higher level of care or a more specialized service, staff members will work with students and their families to find good quality, financially accessible referral sources in the community.
 The college is very fortunate to have a number of excellent treatment providers working in private practice within a short walk or bus ride of campus.